HarryXY/SecKill-Buy/README.md

 # SecKill-Buy(E-Commerce Website)

-*Framework:SpringMVC+Spring+MyBatis.
+*Framework: SpringMVC+Spring+MyBatis.

-*Main technic: High Concurrency, JavaWeb, Spring Annotation, Cache, Restful.
+*Main Technic: High Concurrency, JavaWeb, Spring Annotation, Cache, Restful.

 *This project is an E-Commerce website that sells seckill products within seconds, so it is highly demanded for High Concurrency.